AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 **S15: Cresson (2006).** "Fractional embedding of differential operators and Lagrangian systems," arXiv:math/0605752.

-A clarification on the project page's label: the page calls this "Fractional Lagrangian Mechanics," but the linked paper's actual title and content concern "fractional embedding."
-The distinction matters.
 Cresson's contribution is an embedding-theory approach: he defines a "fractional embedding" that maps ordinary differential operators into fractional ones, constructs a symmetric operator from left and right Riemann-Liouville derivatives, and derives fractional versions of the Euler-Lagrange equations, Noether's theorem, and the Hamiltonian formalism.

 The physical motivation is that classical mechanics assumes differentiable trajectories, but physical systems may follow non-differentiable paths (as in Brownian motion or, more speculatively, at quantum scales).
 Cresson's embedding provides a principled way to extend variational mechanics to this setting, connecting to earlier work by Riewe on non-conservative Lagrangian systems.

 The paper also raises a mathematical subtlety that recurs throughout fractional mechanics: the interplay between left-sided and right-sided fractional derivatives.
 In integer-order calculus, there is no distinction (modulo a sign), but in fractional calculus, the left Riemann-Liouville derivative ${}_a D^\alpha_t$ and the right derivative ${}_t D^\alpha_b$ are genuinely different operators.
 Cresson's symmetrized combination is one approach to resolving this asymmetry; other approaches exist and lead to different physics.

 **S16: Atanacković, Pilipović, Stanković & Zorica (2014).** *Fractional Calculus with Applications in Mechanics*, Wiley.

-A note on dating: the project page lists this as 2004, but the Wiley catalog indicates a 2014 publication date.

 This comprehensive treatise develops fractional viscoelasticity, wave propagation in fractional media, and fractional oscillators.
 The central physical idea is that many real materials exhibit memory effects: the stress at the present time depends not only on the current strain but on the entire strain history, weighted by a power-law kernel.
 Fractional constitutive relations—relating stress to fractional derivatives of strain—capture this behavior naturally.